bakerds/TTL2024/routing-security/README.md

 ![](images/arin-rpki-2.png)

-- Enter the required information, attack your private key, and click Next Step
+- Enter the required information, attach your private key, and click Next Step
 - The web page will generate the ROA signed by your private key and then provide a validation screen where you can confirm or cancel ROA creation

 ### Validating received routes